MooseValley/Java-Decompile-JD-GUI-and-Obfuscate-Proguard-Exploration/README.md

 * Additional classes ?
 * More complex examples ?
 * Deeper exploration of the results, the settings, etc ?
-* Yes, you know what to do ... hint: watch the end of the video: https://youtu.be/ZhyAA4F087A
+* Yes ??
+Well you know what to do ...
+Hint: watch the end of the video: https://youtu.be/ZhyAA4F087A